Senator George Norris State Historic Site

 Who influenced him to become so future-minded?
 Did Norris influence a future generation of public servants?
 We interviewed three community leaders in McCook, Nebraska, to investigate these questions.
 Watch here to find out more.

 Bring this story of a life-long public servant to your school.
-History Nebraska is now offering a Distance Learning Program that will take students into George Norris’s home* to see even more artifacts and photos and investigate these public servant questions.
+The Nebraska State Historical Society is now offering a Distance Learning Program that will take students into George Norris’s home* to see even more artifacts and photos and investigate these public servant questions.
 Contact our Education Team at [email protected] for more information.

 Help Shape History